-9.11 Observational Study Monitoring Board (OSMB)
+9.11 Data and Safety Monitoring Board (DSMB)

-As a continuation from the previous Extension Study, the Observational Study Monitoring Board will review study activities and data to provide guidance as to the ethical conduct of the WHI.
-The OSMB meets annually, either in person or by conference call and reports to the NHLBI.
+As a change from the previous Extension Study, the DSMB will replace the functions of the former Observational Study Monitoring Board, and will review study activities and data to provide guidance as to the ethical conduct of the WHI.
+The DSMB, which also serves in this capacity for the WHISH physical activity trial, meets semi-annually to annually, either in person or by conference call and reports to the NHLBI.